rails/rails/guides/source/getting_started.md

 ![Basic HTTP Authentication Challenge](images/getting_started/challenge.png)

+After entering the correct username and password, you will remain authenticated until a different username and password is required or the browser is closed.

 Other authentication methods are available for Rails applications.
 Two popular authentication add-ons for Rails are the [Devise](https://github.com/plataformatec/devise) rails engine and